EncinasBartos/TBarrier/Installation.md

 ## Install Anaconda
 Next, you will need Python 3 and a bunch of Python libraries.
 The simplest way to install these is to [download and install Anaconda](https://www.anaconda.com/distribution/), which is a great cross-platform Python distribution for scientific computing.
 It comes bundled with many scientific libraries, including NumPy, Pandas, Matplotlib, Scikit-Learn and much more, so it's quite a large installation.
 If you prefer a lighter weight Anaconda distribution, you can [install Miniconda](https://docs.conda.io/en/latest/miniconda.html), which contains the bare minimum to run the `conda` packaging tool.
 You should install the latest version of Anaconda (or Miniconda) available.

-During the installation on MacOSX and Linux, you will be asked whether to initialize Anaconda by running `conda init`: you should accept, as it will update your shell script to ensure that `conda` is available whenever you open a terminal.
-After the installation, you must close your terminal and open a new one for the changes to take effect.

-During the installation on Windows, you will be asked whether you want the installer to update the `PATH` environment variable.
-This is not recommended as it may interfere with other software.
-Instead, after the installation you should open the Start Menu and launch an Anaconda Shell whenever you want to use Anaconda.

 Once Anaconda (or Miniconda) is installed, run the following command to update the `conda` packaging tool to the latest version:

     $ conda update -n base -c defaults conda